 skip to Main Content

-Birth Injury Attorney in Columbia, SC
+Columbia Birth Injury Attorney

 The birth of a child should be a joyous event in the life of a parent.
 While going through pregnancy, parents trust that the obstetrician and birthing facility which they have chosen will provide quality medical care.
 When they fail to do so, and birth injuries occur, they may be held accountable through a medical malpractice claim.